Barbara Fister

 Barbara Fister (born 1954) is an American author, blogger, librarian, best known for her writing about libraries and the role they play in student learning.
 She is a frequent contributor to Library Babel Fish for Inside Higher Ed as well as ACRLog, a blog by and for academic and research librarians.

 Life and career

-Fister was born in Madison, Wisconsin in 1954 to Bruce and Rosemary Westley.
-She married William T. Fister in 1975, and earned her B.A. from the University of Kentucky the following year.
+Fister was born in Madison, Wisconsin, in 1954 to Bruce and Rosemary Westley.
+She married William T. Fister in 1975, and earned her B.A. degree from the University of Kentucky the following year.
 She went on to receive her M.L.I.S. from the University of Texas at Austin in 1981, and her M.A. in English Literature from Minnesota State University, Mankato in 1992.
 Fister was an academic librarian and professor at Gustavus Adolphus College, and now holds the rank of Professor Emerita.
 She is a Project Information Literacy Scholar in Residence.
 She has two children, Timothy and Rosemary.